michael-kitchin/CarND-Vehicle-Detection/README.md

 This function superimposes a sliding-window approach onto the same technique applied previously in training as follows:
 1. For each configured scale and image subset:
     1. Subset and scale input image
-    1. Generate HOG channel, histogram, and spatial channels
+    1. Generate spatial bin, color histogram, and HOG channels
-    1. For each partially-overlapping step within an x/y range of the image subset:
+    1. For each partially-overlapping window within the image subset:
-        1. Generate feature vector for applicable fractions of above channels
+        1. Generate and combine feature vectors for applicable fractions of above channels
-        1.
+        1. Apply decision function to combined feature vector
+        1. If decision function result (classifier score) is greater than configured minimum, include in output

-An early discovery in development was the poor cost/benefit performing detection
+An early discovery in development was the poor cost/benefit performing channel (spatial bin, color histogram, HOG) generation per window vs the entire image.
+Applying this step to the entire image subset drastically improved performance with no loss in capability.

+Scales, image subsets, and overlap fraction were the result of guesswork followed by as much experimentation as the project timeline allowed.

 ### 3.2 Show some examples of test images to demonstrate how your pipeline is working (...).